MikeTaylor/folio-docs/doc/users-in-cyclops.md

 Both of these approaches require that CCMS trusts mod-cyclops: in approach 1, it must trust that mod-cyclops only makes authorized requests; in approach 2, it must trust mod-cyclops to correctly send the `xid` of the logged-in user.
 Of these, approach 2 is preferable because it is not vulnerable to business-logic errors in mod-cyclops.

+### Trust

 Is it a problem for CCMS to trust mod-cyclops?
 I don't think so, because this is what we do all the time in FOLIO.
 The Postgres database trusts the back-end modules to make sensible and non-malicious changes to its contents.

+## Summary: how CCMS should think of users

+In this approach, CCMS thinks of a "user" as an essentially opaque concept, managed at a higher level, and its only responsibilities are (1) to maintain the association of user `xid`s within specific roles within projects; and (2) enforce access authorization for the user trying to perform any operation.
+In short, it need deal only with CYCLOPS-specific authorization, not at all with authentication.